-The curriculum is developed based on professional standards and guidelines that are nationally recognized.
-Faculty regularly update the curriculum to maintain academic rigor to prepare candidates for the ANCC national board certification exam and practice.
+The curriculum is developed based on professional standards and guidelines that are nationally recognized and eligibility to apply for national board certification examination.
+Faculty regularly update the curriculum to maintain academic rigor for current practice.
 The online courses are a blend of asynchronous and limited synchronous teleconference classes that provide students with self-directed learning activities and opportunities for interaction with faculty and peers.

 The PMHNP faculty are invested in student success.
-We are available and responsive to students and willing to assist with successful progression through the program.
-Our community of learning allows students to build a supportive network of faculty and peers.
-We are pleased you have entrusted us with your educational goals and wish you all our best as you embark on your journey into the field of mental health.
+We are available, responsive and willing to assist you with your successful progression through the program.
+Our community of learning allows you to build a supportive network for learning.
+We are pleased you have entrusted us with your educational goals and wish you all our best as you embark on your journey into the rewarding field of mental health.